Emiliano Sala: Flight organiser convicted over plane deaths

 He had also previously admitted trying to arrange a flight for a passenger without permission or authorisation.

-Henderson will be sentenced on 12 November.
+It took the jury seven and a half hours to convict Henderson, who will be sentenced on 12 November.

+Lawyers speaking on behalf of Sala's family said Henderson's convictions were welcomed but his actions were only "one piece of the puzzle" of how the plane came to crash.

 Argentine striker Sala and Mr Ibbotson died after their single-engine Piper Malibu plunged into the English Channel on a flight between Cardiff and Nantes in January 2019, set up by Henderson with football agent William "Willie" McKay.